moaraccounts/pandas/Coding Style Guidline.rst

 ^^^^^^^^^^^^^^^^^^

-Putting the white space only at the end of the previous line, so there is no whitespace at the beggining of the concatenated string.
+Putting the white space only at the end of the previous line, so there is no whitespace at the beginning of the concatenated string.

 For example: